solar2d/demo-app-store-automation/README.md

 15. Press the "Add file" button and select "Upload files".
 16. Select the downloaded "distribution.p12" file and click the "Commit changes" button.

+In your next project jump right to step 12 and reuse this password and `distribution.p12` file.

 ### 4. Creating a provisioning profile

+Second part involved in signing is a provisioning profile.
+It identifies your application and its capabilities, so it has to be created for each project individually.

 1. Head to [Developer Portal](https://developer.apple.com/account/resources/profiles/list), select "Profiles" and click ➕ to create one.
 2. Select "App Store" from the Distribution section.